Graphs

 - Industry average: If you have normalized your graph, you can display the industry average (if available) next to your graph to compare the score.
 More information under benchmarks.

-- Zoom in on a theme: Select a theme in the margin to view a graph for that theme with a breakdown of the environmental impact for all data entered.
+- Zoom in on a theme: Select a theme in the margin to view a graph for that theme with a breakdown of the environmental burden per data point entered.

 - Goals: You can add a goal at the bottom of the bar graph.
-This links a goal to the height of the graph with the current settings.
-If a goal has already been added, the graph will be shown.
+This links a goal to the graph you are looking at.
+If a goal has already been added, the goal graph will be shown.

-- Year parts: To the right of the graph title is a button that can be used to display the time period selected instead of the entire year.
-The bar graph will then show all time periods within the selected time window.
+- Period view: To the right of the graph title is an oval shaped ‘year’ button that can be used to display the time period selected instead of the entire year.
+The bar graph then gets more bars.
 The pie chart will then only show the selected time period.
-The view selector is set by default to semi-annual, but you can also choose to view by the four-month period, quarterly, monthly or remove this view option entirely.
-To adjust this, navigate to change barometer in the Envirometers management and use the ”period view” drop down menu.
+The period view selector is set by default to semi-annual, but you can also choose to view by tertials or quarter years.
+To adjust this, navigate to the change… button in the barometer management and use the ”period view” drop down menu.
 The image below shows a semi-annual display, with the first half of the year shown in the pie chart.

 Tip: At the top of the page, a warning will appear if the ‘selected year’ (see green toolbar) does not fall within your selected time window.
 Change your time window if you also want to have the current year shown in the graph.